Summary:

 exit strategy.

 Empowerment through Proactive Role: You can take control of the transaction.
-Your proactive role ensures that you are a participant and a leader in completing the loan transaction.
+Your proactive role ensures that you are both a participant and a leader in completing the loan transaction.
 Understanding the loan process is key to feeling empowered and in control of the transaction.

 Is there sufficient protective equity above the lien to satisfy the lender’s requirements?
-Protective equity, which refers to the portion of the property’s value that exceeds the loan amount, is a crucial factor in the approval process.
+Protective equity, the portion of the property’s value that exceeds the loan amount, is a crucial factor in the approval process.
 For example, a 65% loan and 35% protective equity.
 Understanding this concept is not just important; it’s vital because it determines the Borrower's financial stability and ability to cover the loan amount.

 The opinion of value procedure is a critical but non-negotiable step in the loan transaction.
 Your responsibility as an agent is to ensure that the value is determined accurately, diligently, and carefully.
 Our diligence in this process is essential and a testament to the success of the loan transaction.